gvwilson/sensibleadventures/bookster/bookster.md

 that needed pulling rather than a living, breathing man.

 "No, Uyves," he said.
 "This isn't your home.
 It never was, not really.
 It's ours.
 It always was, and it always will be.
-We've been away, but we're back now.
+You drove us away, but we're back now.
 I suggest you get used to it."

 Vurt, Mayeule, and Piaerre spent the night.
 They didn't have a choice---when they tried to leave, the Hett patrolling Slip Street